f4T1H21/HackTheBox-Writeups/Boxes/Tenet/README.md

 - After that writes the content of `/tmp/ssh-XXXXXXXX` -which now has the public ssh key of `root` inside it- to `/root/.ssh/authorized_keys`.
 - And finally deletes the `/tmp/ssh-XXXXXXXX` file.

-Now the thing is: We can't change the public key in the script as we don't have write premission on the script file, but we can change the public key in the file which script randomly generated everytime it runs.
+Now the thing is: There is a race condition here because we can change content of the file created with a simple bash looop before the script gets executed the next line which is adding the content to /root/authorized_keys.

 Through this, we can be able to `ssh` into `root@tenet.htb` without password or any other thing.